 As organisations adopt digitization, automation and machine learning many commentators suggest that service and process roles will substantially decline as a % of the overall number of people in an organisation.
 The logic is that this will lead to a higher percentage of ‘knowledge workers’ in organisations.
 It is also suggested in some quarters that organisations will have less full-time employees on their books and more contractors who may choose to work with your organisation if they ‘feel like it’.
 All of this provides a new challenge to the retention of an organisation’s knowledge, much of which is in the heads of these very people.

-But recruitment, retention and knowledge maintenance may not be the goals for every organisation.
+But recruitment, retention and knowledge maintenance may not be the top priorities for for every organisation.
 There are many… here are just a few…

-- Organisational Personality – the unique personality of the organisation.
+- The re-inforcement of the organisations Organisational Personality in the experience– the unique personality of the organisation.

-- Agility – the ease of tactical and strategic change.
+- The agility of the organisation and workplace infrastructure – the ease of tactical and strategic change.

 These factors need to be fully prioritised and understood in the context of every individual business/organisation and translated meticulously into a ‘workplace experience’ brief that defines the workplace experience required.